 Where to Stay in Lihue

 You will find plenty of options for places to stay in Lihue.
-It is truly a great place to stay as a base if you’re wanting to explore the entire island with ease!
+It is truly a great place to stay as a base if you want to explore the entire island with ease!

-Here are some of our top picks for places to stay in Lihue:
+Here are some of my top picks for places to stay in Lihue:

-Did we miss any amazing places to visit in Lihue in this guide?
-Let us know the best things to do in Lihue in the comments!
+Did I miss any amazing places to visit in Lihue in this guide?
+Let me know the best things to do in Lihue in the comments!
 Thanks!

 More Kauai Travel Guides